This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Growing cucamelons

-Once cucamelon plants are established in the garden and growing well, they are pretty low maintenance.
+Once cucamelon plants are established and growing well, they’re a low maintenance crop.
 I keep an eye on soil moisture, watering when there has been no rain.
 I also mulch around each plant with straw or shredded leaves to help the soil retain moisture.
 To promote healthy growth and plenty of fruits, I fertilize every few weeks with an all purpose liquid organic fertilizer.
 Watch out for pests like cucumber beetle and diseases like powdery mildew.

 When and how to harvest cucamelons

 Harvest cucamelons, or as we like to call them, little watermelons, often – usually about seven to ten days after flowering – for the highest quality fruits.
+A perfect cucamelon should be firm, about 3/4 to 1 inch long, and have a satisfying crunch.
 Those that are left to mature on the vine will have a more sour flavor.
-We enjoy them fresh from the vines but also dipped in hummus, added to salad and salsa, and pickled.
+We enjoy them fresh from the vines but also dipped in hummus, added to salad and salsa, or pickle the fruits.
+They’re even fun in cocktails like a gin and tonic.
 Towards the end of the season, I let some fruits mature on the vine so they can be gathered for seed saving.
-Did you know that cucamelon plants form tubers and they can be dug and overwintered in a sheltered spot like a basement?
-The tubers can then be planted the following spring.
+Did you know that cucamelon plants form tubers and you can dig and overwinter them in a sheltered spot like a basement?
+Then plant the cucamelon tubers the following spring.

 For more information on growing cucamelons and cucumbers, be sure to check out these articles: